 Lack of Trust in Other Colleagues

-Suppose members of the team are suspected to be procrastinating and avoiding work.
-In that case, others may follow to prevent baring more responsibility and escape covering for people who put in little effort and receive the same appraisal later.
+What if members of the team are suspected to be procrastinating and avoiding work?
+In that case, others may follow to prevent taking on more responsibility and escape from covering for people who put in little effort.
+Those who work hard and those who don't may receive the same appraisal later for the team effort.

 In contrast to the above idea, a less motivated employee may slack off if other team members are enthusiastic about a project, taking advantage of those willing to take on their share of the workload.